 - All W2s, 1099s and supporting schedules

 - Independent Student Verification Worksheet

-- Student/Spouse 2015 Federal Tax Return Transcript or a signed copy of the 1040 tax return
+- Student/Spouse 2017 Federal Tax Return Transcript and/or a successful IRS data transfer using the DRT

 All W2s, 1099s and supporting schedules